Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Duchess of Oldenburg

-Duchess of Oldenburg apple tree
+Duchess of Oldenburg apple trees

 An old culinary variety from Russia, popular in North America, and noted for its winter hardiness.